If you have answered yes to these questions, the beef cattle herd management method

 Each herd in the project must also be managed and pastured separately from other herds so that emissions can be accurately and separately quantified.

 A project activity is an agricultural practice that was not carried out during the emissions intensity reference period.
+The emissions intensity reference period is a historical period preceeding the project.
+Data from this period is used to estimate emissions intensity and calculate baseline emissions.
 It may also be a variation or extension of a practice that was carried out during the emissions intensity reference period.
+At least one project activity must be conducted each year for every herd in a project.

-Examples of project activities include supplement feeding, installing new fences, planting improved pastures, use of estimated breeding values to select bulls, and increasing density of water points.
+Examples of project activities include supplement feeding, installing new fences, planting improved pastures, improving herd genetics, and increasing density of water points.

 The project baseline is an estimate of the emissions that would have occurred had a project activity not been implemented.